ImageMagick/Usage-Markdown/masking/index.md

 While removal of a simple background to a 'Boolean' mask, is relatively straightforward, things get more complicated when the background is not so simple.
 However, if the background itself is known, you can use that to help in its removal from other images.
 As of IM v6.3.4 a special [Alpha Composition](../compose/compose) method was added called '`ChangeMask`' which allows for the direct removal of a known background from an image.
-For example, here we have a unaltered background image, and one that has been overlaid by a GIF image with a simple Boolean (straight on/off) transparency.
+For example, here we have an unaltered background image, and one that has been overlaid by a GIF image with a simple Boolean (straight on/off) transparency.
 By using '`ChangeMask`' we can recover that original overlaid image (if it is very different to the background).

 ~~~